outl1ne/nova-multiselect-field/README.md

 ## Usage

 The field is used similarly to Nova's native Select field.
+The field type in the database should be text-based (ie `string`, `text` or `varchar`), selected values are stored as a separated list of values.

 ```php
 use OptimistDigital\MultiselectField\Multiselect;